rexuime/OpenCV_DeepLearning/README.md

 A general example of training a deep learning network.
 Is a very simple example and doesn't show much.
 Includes an example image of the digits used from MNIST as well as an example image of the training results.

-There are two different Python files that do basically the same thing.
+There are two different Python files that do basically the same thing except one has a baseline to start with while learning and another isn't given one at all.
+This makes the file 'with_baseline' start with a MUCH high accuracy (around 90%) during training and end with an almost 100% accuracy.
+The 'no_baseline' file starts with a very low accuracy (10% for the tests I ran) but learns fairly quickly (ending with around 70-80% in most cases in my tests).
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------